 SCO UNIX and

-Silicon Graphics IRIX or major Linux distributions including
+Silicon Graphics IRIX or important Linux distributions such as

 Debian GNU/Linux and